stephensmalley/selinuxns/README.md

     # Exit shell that originally unshared SELinux namespace
     exit
     # Child namespace should be gone and you should be back to the parent/init namespace.

+# Resource Limits

+Two limits are defined for SELinux namespaces, maxnsdepth (maximum depth for nesting namespaces, default 32) and maxns (maximum number of namespaces, default 65535).
+The default value for each limit can be overridden via kernel configuration, and the active value can be modified from the init SELinux namespace by writing to /sys/fs/selinux/maxnsdepth and /sys/fs/selinux/maxns respectively.
+In child namespaces, the values can only be read, not written, to prevent child namespaces from escaping the limits (alternatively, we could allow them to only be lowered).

+Testing of maxnsdepth was done using the following script named doit.sh:

+    #!/bin/sh -e
+    echo $1
+    arg="$1"
+    argplus=$((arg + 1))
+    umount /sys/fs/selinux
+    mount -t selinuxfs none /sys/fs/selinux
+    echo 1 > /sys/fs/selinux/unshare
+    unshare -m ./doit.sh $argplus

+which can be called as follows:

+    # Create root shell to unshare namespaces
+    sudo bash
+    # Unshare the mount namespace and invoke the recursive script; should fail upon hitting the limit
+    unshare -m ./doit.sh 1
+    # Expect failure when it tries to create the 33rd nested namespace

+Testing of maxns was done by lowering it to a value below maxnsdepth and then running the same script.

+    # Create root shell to modify maxns and unshare namespaces
+    sudo bash
+    cat /sys/fs/selinux/maxns
+    echo 5 > /sys/fs/selinux/maxns
+    unshare -m ./doit.sh 1
+    # Expect failure when it tries to create the 5th namespace (init namespace + 4 children = 5)
+    # Restore original maxns value
+    echo 65535 > /sys/fs/selinux/maxns